niplav/site/notes.md

 for 2€ (I don't count them since I didn't use them in the end): 130€ in total.

-It took me a bit longer to build the cuboid than the alleged 5 minutes:
-I would estimate that I spent at least 90 minutes one it (plus another 45 minutes writing this note).
+It took me a quite a while longer to assemble my cuboid than the alleged 5 minutes: I would estimate that I spent at least 90 minutes one it (plus another 45 minutes writing this note).

 But, all in all, I'm very happy with my little cuboid.
 It's humming along to some